std::async and future

 Exercise 3: Exception Propagation Verification

 Write a std::async task that throws a custom exception.
-Use try-catch in the main thread to catch it and verify that the exception type and message content are consistent.
+Catch it in the main thread using try-catch and verify that the exception type and message content match.

 Summary

-At this point, we have walked through the core mechanisms of std::async and std::future in their entirety. std::async provides a higher-level way to launch asynchronous tasks than std::thread, automatically handling return value passing and exception propagation, which is indeed much less hassle. std::future<T> is the standard channel for retrieving asynchronous results; operations like get(), wait(), and wait_for() have very straightforward names, but the semantics behind them (especially the one-time consumption of get and the behavior of wait_for under the deferred status) are something you need to keep firmly in mind.
+At this point, we have thoroughly walked through the core mechanisms of std::async and std::future. std::async provides a higher-level way to launch asynchronous tasks than std::thread, automatically handling return value passing and exception propagation, which saves a lot of worry. std::future is the standard channel for retrieving asynchronous results.
+Operations like get(), wait(), and wait_for() have straightforward names, but the semantics behind them (especially the one-time consumption of get and the behavior of wait_for with the deferred status) need to be kept in mind.

-In the next chapter, we will look at std::promise and std::packaged_task—they are the "other end" of std::future, giving you more flexible control over value setting and task encapsulation.
-Once you clearly understand the semantics on the future end, understanding the promise end will follow naturally.
+In the next chapter, we will look at std::promise and std::packaged_task—they are the "other end" of std::future, allowing you more flexible control over value setting and task encapsulation.
+Once you understand the semantics on the future side, understanding the promise side will follow naturally.